JJ/granada-off/text/geekery.md

 [exhibitions in the national art museum](http://www.museoreinasofia.es/actividades/archipielago-val-omar) and [release of his work](https://vimeo.com/josevaldelomar) which, of course, can be enjoyed much better with the full sensory experience he favored.
-Although he went on to live in Madrid, he returns to Granada often and can be seen in
+Although he went on to live in Madrid, he returned to Granada often and can be seen in
 [these candid domestic videos](https://vimeo.com/40709352).
-That is why you will not be able to see much of him, unless there is [an exhibition](http://granadaocio.es/event/exposicion-val-del-omar-111-111-aniversario-del-nacimiento-en-granada/).
+That is why you will not be able to see much of him here, unless there is [an exhibition](http://granadaocio.es/event/exposicion-val-del-omar-111-111-aniversario-del-nacimiento-en-granada/).
 There is a Val del Omar room in the Parque de las Ciencias, and there is a [Val del Omar prize for experimental cinema ](http://www.filmfest-granada.com/blog/el-xxi-festival-internacional-de-jovenes-realizadores-de-granada-anuncia-parte-de-su-palmares/9-meter-ganador-premio-val-del-omar) at the Young Cinematographers Festival in Granada.
-So let him live in your memory, or remember him when you watch Star Wars with surround sound.
+So let him live in your memory, or remember him when you watch Star Wars in a movie theater with surround sound.